spookysys/ArduinoCore-samd/README.md

 ## Gotchas

 The included firmware is for Arduino Zero, and has not been adjusted for this board.
 Don't use the meny in Arduino Studio to program it to the Telemetry board.
 Instead, install the firmware for Adafruit's Feather M0 card, available in my telemetry-pcb repository and from Adafruit.
+You might also need the Adafruit M0 Windows drivers.

 ## License and credits